ros-industrial/industrial_training/gh_pages/_source/session3/ros2/3-Build-a-MoveIt-Package.md

         )
     ```

     The bulk of the complexity here is finding and loading all the required parameters using the same helper functions we've used in previous launch files.
-This launch file defines four nodes to start with the most important one being the move group node.
-Note that RViz is also started as node, which is optional in general but started here so it can also receive the same parameters as the move group node.
+This launch file defines four nodes to start with the most important one being the `move_group` node.
+Note that RViz is also started as node, which allows us to initialize it with the same parameters as the move_group node.

  1. Open the new package's `CMakeLists.txt` file and add an installation rule for the `config/` and `launch/` directories underneath the calls to `find_package`: